cezszym/react-portafortuna/README.md

 # Next TO DO

+## Our Passion section:

+👉 Left part with text

 ## Menu bar:

 ☑️ Sticky menu for destkop

-👉 Hamburger menu for mobile
+☑️ Hamburger menu for mobile

 ## Hero Image: